jealous/stockstats/README.md

 * `df['ppos]` is the signal line.
 * `df['ppoh']` is he histogram line.

-The period of short and long EMA can be tuned with `StockDataFrame.PPO_EMA_SHORT` and `StockDataFrame.PPO_EMA_LONG`.
-The default value are 12 and 26
+The period of short, long EMA and signal line can be tuned with `set_dft_window('ppo', (short, long, signal))`.
+The default windows are 12 and 26 and 9.

-The period of the signal line can be tuned with `StockDataFrame.PPO_EMA_SIGNAL`.
-The default value is 9.

 #### [Simple Moving Average](https://www.investopedia.com/terms/m/mean.asp)